Bringing oral health solutions to Michigan through dental therapy

 Dental therapists were authorized to practice in Michigan in 2018 but they’ve been working internationally for over 100 years.

-In the meantime, a number of clinics and dental practices are seeking to recruit dental therapists from other states to come to work in Michigan.
+In the meantime, a number of clinics and dental practices are seeking to recruit dental therapists from other states to come to work in Michigan, and students interested in becoming dental therapists can enroll in one of several CODA-accredited programs in other states.